 Technology and implementation problems can sabotage even the most carefully planned remote meeting – perhaps the biggest disadvantage of relying on free video conferencing, and even paid, particularly when incorrect equipment or software is used.

-Some employees may struggle to get audio or video to work, particularly if you have multiple speakers or microphone devices.
-This is a personal bugbear of my own, a seasoned veteran I’m constantly amazed at how poorly well-known video conferencing solutions handle the basics, thus making video conferencing far more difficult than it should be.
+Some employees may struggle to get audio or video to work, particularly if they have multiple speakers or microphone devices.
+This is a personal bugbear of my own.
+As a seasoned veteran, I’m constantly amazed at how poorly well-known video conferencing solutions handle the basics, thus making video conferencing far more difficult than it should be.

 Sometimes people cause problems when they don’t understand all the features.
 Recently a remote meeting went viral when the presenter accidentally turned themselves into a potato with the click of a button.
 They were unable to take the “potato mode” off and made a less-than-stellar impression as a result.

 When you are sharing screens or presenting at a video conference, employees may want to deliver feedback.
 Typically you are reliant on sidebar chat, which is seldom effective.
 In a worst-case scenario, you may wonder whether attendees are even listening, because chat has taken on a life of its own.

 Screen and video conferencing are for presentations and limited discussion, not for any serious collaboration.
 For this reason alone, video conferencing is not enough.

 Collaboration requires a pen & paper or its digital equivalent, a shared medium where everyone can contribute and collaborate, time to reflect, and the ability to store a repository of real-time information generated during a session to use as a reference, or to continue to ideate, brainstorm, or design at a later date.